 - Skip over an entire lesson

-- Jump to a point with int a lesson
+- Jump to a specific point within a lesson

 - Take a custom learning path with only content they didn’t pass in the pre-test